 Mola-mola (again)

-I was spoiled again today, question dives.
+I was again spoiled today, in terms of diving.

 Made is my dive-master for my last day and he is good at finding the big beasts appreciated by divers.
 He and I are the only ones on the boat who have managed to say hello to a mola mola, !!!